hkbu-kennycheng/comp7065/lab3.md

 The above script will load the `u.item` file in `ml-100k` folder into Orange3 as `Table` and see the following output in the `Data Table` widget.
 We also do data cleaning in the above script.
 For example, we convert the release date to the format `MM/DD/YYYY` which could be recognized by Orange3.

 ![](lab3/images/load_dataset.png)

-*Remarks:*
-- The date format from the script is `DD/MM/YYYY` instead of `MM/DD/YYYY` when I run the script.
-But the `Edit Domain` widget will recognize the date format as `MM/DD/YYYY` only

 ## Data preprocessing